The Minister – God’s Servant

-About knowing if a minister is God’s servant, the apostle Paul in his second epistle to the Corinthian Church wrote, “We show that we are God’s servants by our pure lives, by our understanding, by our patience, and by our kindness.
+About knowing if a minister is God’s servant or not, the apostle Paul in his second epistle to the Corinthian Church wrote, “We show that we are God’s servants by our pure lives, by our understanding, by our patience, and by our kindness.
 We show it by the Holy Spirit, by genuine love, by speaking the truth, and by depending on God’s power” (2 Corinthians 6:6-7).

 In this passage the apostle Paul presented the moral and spiritual qualities that must accompany the life of the Christian minister to prove his commission as servant of God.
-These positive qualities enable him to patiently bear the hardships and persecution that may fall upon him.
+These positive qualities enable him to patiently teach the truth, guide the church and bear the hardships and persecution that may fall upon him.
 Let’s examine them closely:

-Paul clearly refered to both pure motives and pure conduct, to chastity of both mind and body.
-Purity is a main condition of a blameless ministry (2 Corinthians 11:2; 1 Thessalonians 2:10; 1 Peter 3:2; 1 John 3:3; Matthew 5:8).
+Paul clearly referred to both pure motives and pure conduct, to chastity of both mind and body.
+Purity is a main condition of a blameless minister (2 Corinthians 11:2; 1 Thessalonians 2:10; 1 Peter 3:2; 1 John 3:3; Matthew 5:8).

 A minister must have the knowledge of the kingdom of heaven, including the entire field of divine truth that is revealed in the Bible.
 True faith is not founded on ignorance.
 One of the most serious duties that every minister must do is to obtain a clear and full knowledge of the gospel as set forth in the Scriptures (Luke 1:77; 11:52; 1 Corinthians 1:5).